Today we are going to show you exactly how to get to settlement after you’ve signed a contract of sale on a home.

 But did you know the deposit is paid in two parts?

-The holding deposit shows you are serious about wanting to buy the property and needs to be paid within 3 business days of signing the contract of sale.
+The holding deposit shows that you are serious about buying the property and needs to be paid within 3 business days of signing the contract of sale.
 If you do not pay the holding deposit, your signed contract can be considered void!

-The second part is the balance deposit and is more substantial, either a set per cent of the purchase price (like 5% or 10%) or a set amount like $25,000.
+The second part is the balance deposit and is more substantial.
+It is either a set per cent of the purchase price (like 5% or 10%) or a fixed amount like $25,000.

 The deposit is paid directly to the real estate agents trust account either by Electronic Funds Transfer, Cheque or Bank Transfer.

 The deposit holder’s trust account details are on page 3 of the standard signed contract of sale in Queensland.
 The real estate agent is usually the deposit holder.